-Finally, a couple of personal notes of appreciation: To Professor Campbell for the Marxist propaganda.
+Finally, a couple of personal notes of appreciation: To Professor Campbell for your endless stream of Marxist propaganda; you have enlightened me.
 To Khan your love of country is an inspiration; I am honored to call you friend.
 To my Oakridge High School students - I earned this fellowship because you inspire me so.
 To Angelina and Corey and Nyssa and Kaily and Gary and Lindsey and Danita and Ariel and Amber and TJ and Jordan, and all of the other bright young students who I've had the honor to work with - thank you so much.
-Remember the Buddha - stay "Awake."
+Remember always what the Buddha said - stay "Awake."
+To Yousef and Sarah and Usayd and Saadia, thank you for the warm welcome to your home, your culture, to Morocco and to the Arab World; Salam Alaykoum.
 And to Mom, thanks for stopping by, for bringing me lunch, for sharing coffee with me out on that big old front porch at 421 Woodward Avenue.